Sofia Samodelkina: Early years

+Skating for Russia

 2021–22 season: International junior debut

 Samodelkina made her junior international debut at the 2021 JGP Russia held in Krasnoyarsk in mid-September.
 She fell on an underrotated triple Axel jump in the short program, missing her combination as a result, ending up sixth in that segment.
 In the free skate, she placed second behind Sofia Akateva, landing a quadruple Salchow with positive GOE and becoming the ninth woman in history to land a quad.
 She also landed a quad Salchow-double toe loop combination and quad Lutz in the program, although called a quarter short, taking the bronze medal overall.
 At the 2021 JGP Slovenia, she made a mistake on the opening triple Axel and placed fourth.
 She won the free skate after landing a quad Salchow and rose to second place overall.

 Later in autumn, at the 2021 Denis Ten Memorial Challenge, Samodelkina became the fifteenth woman to land a triple Axel jump in international competition and won the event.

-Samodelkina made her debut at the senior national championships at the 2022 Russian Championships, where she placed fifth.
-She underrotated two of her three quad attempts but expressed enthusiasm at the overall results and qualifying for the national team for the following season.
+Samodelkina made her debut at the senior national championships at the 2022 Russian Championships She underrotated two of her three quad attempts, originally placing fifth, however, the original winner of the Championship Kamila Valieva was later stripped of her medal due to a positive doping test, promoting Samodelkina by one place meaning she finished fourth overall.
+She expressed enthusiasm at the overall results and qualifying for the national team for the following season.

 At the 2022 Russian Junior Championships, Samodelkina performed her short program cleanly, including the triple Axel-triple toe loop combination, and placed second behind Sofia Akatieva.
 She stumbled on the quad Lutz and quad Salchow in the free skate but completed the other elements cleanly and won the silver medal behind Akatieva.

+Due to the Russian invasion of Ukraine Samodelkina was not allowed to participate in the 2022 World Junior Figure Skating Championships as all athletes representing Russia were barred from international competition.

+2022–2023 season

+Prior to the season, it was announced that Samodelkina had left her longtime coach Sergei Davydov and would instead be coached by Svetlana Sokolovskaya.